simonsteele/pn/pnwtl/doc/readme.txt

 22) Provide a command to return focus to editor at all times, and make sure docking window content is focused on activation.
 Fixes issue #351.
 23) Fix clip indents to avoid breaking multi-line python scripts.
 Fixes issue #1346.
 24) Fix line endings before eval'ing script.
 Fixes issue #1339.
+25) Allow escape to cancel find dialogs.
+Fixes issues #1074 and #1385.

 What's new in 2.3 under the cover?
 ------------------------------------------